 Recording and reporting incidents of behaviour is integral to the reflective culture of the school.
 Effective recording enables data to be analysed and appropriate strategies to be implemented in order to improve behaviour and engagement of students.
-The reporting system that the school uses is Sleuth.
+The reporting system that the school uses is CPOMs.

 All incidents should be recorded within 24 hours of them happening.
-Staff should use their professional judgement as to whether an incident is to be recorded on sleuth and should consider the possible reasons (antecedents) for the incident taking place.
+Staff should use their professional judgement as to whether an incident is to be recorded on CPOMS and should consider the possible reasons (antecedents) for the incident taking place.
+Many of these incidents will be able to be dealt with by class staff.
+However, incidents that require further investigation should be referred to the Wellbeing, Engagement and Support Team (WESTies).
+This team will then decide on the next course of action.
+All serious incidents will be referred to a member of SLT by the WESTies.